dataprovidercom/dataprovider-mcp/README.md

 First [create a personal access token](https://console.dataprovider.com/app/account/profile/access-tokens) in your Dataprovider.com account (Account → Profile → Access tokens)

-If you created your token are 3 ways to connect with the Dataprovider.com MCP
+If you created your access token, there are three ways to connect with the Dataprovider.com MCP

 1) With query parameter